AkiniKites/AloysAdjustments/README.md

 ## Troubleshooting
 Status and errors are displayed in the bottom left.
 There isn't a lot of validation if things break restart the program.
 Not all outfit/character swaps have been tested.
 If the game doesn't load or Aloy looks the same the swap didn't work.

-If the game won't load or the app won't load try deleting the patch file.
+If the game won't load try the following:
+- Use the `Clear Cache` button in the `Settings` tab.
+Restart the app.
+Reinstall the mod using `Install Pack`
+- If that doesn't work, use the `Delete Pack` from the `Settings` tab.
+Reinstall the mod using `Install Pack`
+- If that doesn't work, try deleting the patch file.
+The patch is placed in `%GameDir%\Packed_DX12\Patch_AloysAdjustments.bin`.

+If the app won't load or is giving errors during loading:
+- Use the `Clear Cache` button in the `Settings` tab.
+Restart the app.
+Reinstall the mod using `Install Pack`
+- If that doesn't work, try deleting the patch file.
 The patch is placed in `%GameDir%\Packed_DX12\Patch_AloysAdjustments.bin`.

 If you change the bin file name or move it, be sure to update `config.json` with the new name, otherwise the program can't get the original game files.

 ## Special Thanks